API#

 Note

-This method will usually be used via useq.MDASequence.iter_events
+This method will usually be used via useq.MDASequence.iter_events, or by

 simply iterating over the sequence.